papinlois/sw4/README.md

 - **stations.csv**: This CSV file contains data regarding the location and attributes of stations used in the seismic data analysis.

-- **submit_test.txt**: This file contain instructionsfor submitting SW4 simulation jobs on Talapas (must remove the .txt extension).
+- **submit_test.txt**: This file contain instructions for submitting SW4 simulation jobs on Talapas (must remove the .txt extension).

 - **sw4FileFunctions.py**: This script contains custom functions elated to file handling within the SW4 project.